Generic name: MIPOMERSEN SODIUM 200mg in 1mL

 The recommended dose of KYNAMRO is 200 milligrams (mg) once weekly as a subcutaneous injection.

 KYNAMRO is intended for subcutaneous use only.
 Do not administer intramuscularly or intravenously.

 The injection should be given on the same day every week, but if a dose is missed, the injection should be given at least 3 days from the next weekly dose.

 After initiation of KYNAMRO therapy lipid levels should be monitored at least every 3 months for the first year.
 Maximal reduction of LDL-C may be seen with KYNAMRO therapy after approximately 6 months (based on the time to steady state seen in clinical studies).
 Health care providers should assess the patient’s LDL-C level after 6 months to determine if the LDL-C reduction achieved with KYNAMRO is sufficiently robust to warrant the potential risk of liver toxicity.

-The KYNAMRO vial or pre-filled syringe should be removed from 2-8°C (36-46°F) refrigerated storage and allowed to reach room temperature for at least 30 minutes prior to administration.
+The KYNAMRO pre-filled syringe should be removed from 2-8°C (36-46°F) refrigerated storage and allowed to reach room temperature for at least 30 minutes prior to administration.

 Parenteral drug products should be inspected visually prior to administration.
 If the solution is cloudy or contains visible particulate matter, the contents must not be injected and the product should be returned to the pharmacy.